The Upsides: Concept and themes

 The Upsides is a part of a trilogy (along with Suburbia I've Given You All and Now I'm Nothing [2011] and The Greatest Generation [2013]) that dealt with vocalist Dan Campbell's struggles of being scared, loneliness and feeling lost.
+The album explores real life topics such as college, heartbreak, hope, angst and anger.

 As vocalist and lyricist Dan "Soupy" Campbell explained on the album's vinyl release, The Upsides is about fighting back.
 He began writing the album on early morning bike rides, compiling lines in a notebook for an album that was intended to be about how he had given up.
 Although it seemed the members of the band had been beaten into misery in their early 20s, Campbell, after riding past a fountain at "Logan Circle" and seeing it had been switched on, realized it wasn't right for him to feel defeated at 23.
 After a month of writing with the band living in his home, they emerged with a newly adopted "we're not sad anymore" philosophy.

 "The whole world wants you to be miserable.
 It wants you to put your head down, sigh to yourself and give up on being happy, and I know just as well as anyone that sometimes, giving up seems like the only option, but if you take one thing from this record I hope it's this.
 Don't give those mother-fuckers an inch.
 Stand your ground every chance you get because everybody deserves a chance to be happy."

 — Dan "Soupy" Campbell, The Wonder Years lyricist and vocalist, on the message conveyed by The Upsides.